mskcc/ACCESS-Pipeline/README.md

 ```

 ### 3. Update the paths to the tool resources and run files
-There are several combinations of resource files to edit, to support differnt environments and run types
+There are several combinations of resource files to edit, to support different environments and run types.
 The minimal changes that will have to be made include:
 ```
 /resources/run_files/test.yaml
 /resources/run_files/test__collapsing.yaml